lineoftrust/lineoftrust.github.io/web/content/post/springDeliverable.md

 - We intend to continue work on the Line of Trust project during the summer months, with the goal of submitting a qualitative Systematization of Knowledge research paper to a conference in the fall term.

+- Given the difficulties encountered in uncovering reputable, relevant academic work in this particular area of interest, we hope to incorporate more resources into this systematization in order to provide a more holistic view of the state of web browser UI.

 ## Design Considerations:  User Study